NethermindEth/ice-nine/README.md

 The following cases will have a minimal implementation, and they will be used to track the progress of the framework and its flexibility in building such systems.

-- ☑️ **Conversational AI & Chatbots** – AI-driven natural language chatbots for customer support, virtual assistants, and automation.
+- ☑️ **Chatbots** - AI-driven natural language chatbots for customer support, virtual assistants, and automation.
-- ⬜ **AI-Governed Blockchain Networks (ChaosChain)** – Self-regulating and intelligent blockchain ecosystems with automated decision-making.
+- ⬜ **AI-governed blockchains (ChaosChain)** - Self-regulating and intelligent blockchain ecosystems with automated decision-making.
-- ⬜ **Personal AI Assistant with Dynamic UI Generation** – AI that generates adaptive and context-aware user interfaces on demand.
+- ⬜ **Personal AI Assistant with dynamic UI** - AI that generates adaptive and context-aware user interfaces on demand.
-- ☑️ **AI-Powered Trading Bots** – Autonomous financial agents for high-frequency trading and portfolio management.
+- ☑️ **AI-powered trading bots** - Autonomous financial agents for high-frequency trading and portfolio management.
-- ⬜ **Intelligent Email Assistant** – AI for reading, summarizing, filtering, and responding to emails autonomously.
+- ⬜ **Intelligent email assistant** - AI for reading, summarizing, filtering, and responding to emails autonomously.
-- ⬜ **AI-Enhanced Smart Home Interactivity** – AI-powered automation for home appliances, making them responsive and adaptive.
+- ⬜ **Interactivity in home appliances** - AI-powered automation for home appliances, making them responsive and adaptive.
-- ⬜ **On-Demand Observability & Awareness in DevOps** – AI-driven insights, predictive monitoring, and automated issue detection in IT systems.
+- ⬜ **On-demand observability and awareness in DevOps** - AI-driven insights, predictive monitoring, and automated issue detection in IT systems.
-- ⬜ **AI-Powered Developer Tools** – AI agents assisting with code generation, debugging, and software optimization.
+- ⬜ **AI-powered developer tools** - AI agents assisting with code generation, debugging, and software optimization.
-- ⬜ **Autonomous Research Agent** – Self-learning AI for data analysis, knowledge discovery, and hypothesis testing.
+- ⬜ **Autonomous research agent** - Self-learning AI for data analysis, knowledge discovery, and hypothesis testing.

 ###  Features (goals)